 Disabilities are considered by government legislation such as the Disability Discrimination Act 2010 that entitles students to suitable support and specific reasonable adjustments in respect of their participation in a programme of study and as service users of the Institute.
-Such adjustments would take the form of an agreed Learning and Teaching Support Agreement (LTSA) to be observed by both the student and the Institute, and it may include, but is not limited to, the adaptation of the way in which oral presentations are delivered, recording teaching sessions, access to specialist computer hardware and software packages to support learning, the use of a real-time interpreter, short extensions for assignment submission deadlines, or being offered additional working time in examinations.
+Such adjustments would take the form of an agreed Individual Learning Plan (ILP) to be observed by both the student and the Institute, and it may include, but is not limited to, the adaptation of the way in which oral presentations are delivered, students being allowed to record teaching sessions, access to specialist computer hardware and software packages to support learning, the use of a real-time interpreter, short extensions for assignment submission deadlines, or being offered additional working time in examinations.